 ‘Frankfurt am Main’, more commonly known as Frankfurt, has indeed come a long way since its foundation in the 1st century.
 Today, the city might just appear to be one of the largest financial centres in Europe (which, in reality, it is), home to a number of national banks and stock exchanges, but there is more to the city than money and business, however.

 The Many Green Spaces

 Frankfurt is not only a cosmopolitan city, with Germany’s most elegant skyline; it is a green city too.
-And perhaps its 200,000 trees tended across the city’s many streets and public areas justifies that fact well enough.
-Of the total city area, over 50 per cent comprises open spaces and water.
-There is fair share of green shade for everyone.
+And perhaps its 200,000 trees tended across the city’s many streets and public areas justifies that fact.
+Of the total city area, over 50 percent comprises open spaces and water.
+There is a fair share of green shade for everyone.